Kthulu120/Cryplicity/README.md

 See [electron-builder CLI Usage](https://github.com/electron-userland/electron-builder#cli-usage)

-## How to add modules to the project

-You will need to add other modules to this boilerplate, depending on the requirements of your project.
-For example, you may want to add [node-postgres](https://github.com/brianc/node-postgres) to communicate with PostgreSQL database, or
-[material-ui](http://www.material-ui.com/) to reuse react UI components.

-⚠️ Please read the following section before installing any dependencies ⚠️

 ### Module Structure

 This boilerplate uses a [two package.json structure](https://github.com/electron-userland/electron-builder/wiki/Two-package.json-Structure).
 This means, you will have two `package.json` files.